Chiayin-Lo/crm-sales-opportunities/README.md

 The analysis uses the CRM Sales Opportunities dataset.

 The dataset is not included in this repository.
-To reproduce the analysis, download the original dataset from [dataset source](https://www.kaggle.com/datasets/nilkamalsaha/crm-sales-opportunities-on-google-sheets) and place the CSV files in a folder named Sales Dataset/ in the project root.
+To reproduce the analysis, download the original dataset from [Kaggle](https://www.kaggle.com/datasets/nilkamalsaha/crm-sales-opportunities-on-google-sheets) and place the CSV files in a folder named Sales Dataset/ in the project root.

 The expected structure is: